dsa-ou/allowed/README.md

 This program allows you to check if a Python program only uses certain constructs.
-The check is purely syntactic: the various uses of a construct can't be individually allowed or disallowed.
+The check is purely syntactic and therefore assumes the program compiles.
+The various uses of a construct can't be individually allowed or disallowed.
 For example, you can't allow integer addition and disallow string concatenation (or vice versa): either you allow the `+` operator (and all its uses) or not.

 Like all static analysis tools, `allowed` isn't perfect and will never be.
-It will likely let pass some violations of the subset of Python you intend to enforce.
+There will be false positives (code reported as a violation, but isn't) and false negatives (code is a violation but isn't reported).

 ## Usage
-Download the files in this repository and type in a terminal or Command Prompt:
+Download the files in this repository and type in a terminal:
 ```bash
 python allowed.py path/to/folder_or_file
 ```